 Eating issues and disorders are quite common with this breed, with some being picky eaters and others eating tons of food.
 Picky eating can signal irritable bowel syndrome (IBS), or the more serious, juvenile renal dysplasia.
 So, if you ever have any worries or doubts, just visit your local veterinarian, just to be on the safe side.

-Factors To Consider For Shih Tzu Food
+Factors To Consider For Best Dog Food for Shih Tzu

 Shih Tzu dogs generally stand between eight to eleven inches tall.
 They should be solid and compact, even with their smaller stature, and carry good weight.
 This breed tends to have a longer lifespan and be a healthy breed.